andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 }
 ```

+In this class, we're doing much of the same as the last.
+However, instead of encapsulating behaviors and properties for the chart, we're encapsulating behaviors and properties for the points on the chart.

 The fanciest thing here is a little bit of math used to calculate where to move the points with css.

 Finally, The file that starts everything up `./script.js`: